 Depending on their goals and available technology, cyber criminals may use many different vishing techniques to steal information or money or to extract certain actions from their victims.

-This technique involves software that collects and calls specific area codes.
-The software sends messages that involve local organisations, like banks or police departments, to trick potential victims.
+Wardialing involves software that collects and calls specific area codes.
+The software sends messages that involve local organizations, like banks or police departments, to trick potential victims.
 When a victim answers the call, the voice software urges them to provide their name and credit card details or bank account information.

 2. Voice-over internet protocol tools (VoIP)